lkomar/recruitment-task/README.md

 - [x] Redirect to category on badge click
 - [x] Add translateY effect on post cards
 - [x] Write unit tests for API endpoints and some basic front logic
+- [x] Check if styles can be improved
+- [x] Add basic doumentation to code